BibGuru Chicago Citation Generator

 • In the footnotes, author names should be first name followed by last name, for example 'Gregg Levoy'.
 In the bibliography, author names should be last name followed by first name, for example 'Levoy, Gregg'.

-• If there are up to three authors of a source, give their names in your references in the order they are shown in the source.
-For four or more authors, give the name of the first author, followed by 'et al.' in the footnotes, but list all the authors in the bibliography.
+• If there are up to six authors of a source, give their names in your references in the order they are shown in the source.
+For six or more authors, give the name of the first three authors, followed by 'et al.' in the footnotes, but list all the authors in the bibliography.
 The first author's name is given in the bibliography as last name, first name, but other authors are written as first name last name.

 • Italicize the title of books, journals and websites.
 Titles of articles, chapters, unpublished sources and web pages within a website are placed within double quotation marks.